dreamorosi/bump-n-go/README.md

 - 📝 **Individual Changelogs** - Generate workspace-specific changelog files
 - 🔧 **Package Version Bumping** - Update all package.json files consistently
 - 🏁 **No Tags Required** - Works from first commit when no git tags exist
+- 🤖 **GitHub Actions Integration** - Sets output variable with new version in GitHub workflows

 ## Installation